ivavay/running-planner/README.md

 ## Try it!

-Example Google Log-in Account
-- Email: maple1015chen@gmail.com
-- Password: Test12345!!!
+Use the guest login or your own Gmail account to log in.

 Connect Strava
-- Currently, the app is still under review at Strava so therefore it is only limited to one user.
-Therefore, it is not ready for public use.
+- You can connect your own Strava account and see your own data.
-- If you want to try out the website with real Strava user data (which is my running data), try this log-in info: ichen9@ucsc.edu, Maple2024!
+- If you want to try out the website with test Strava user data (which is my running data), try this log-in info: ichen9@ucsc.edu, Maple2024!